SineStriker/qsynthesis-revenge/src/FramelessHelper/README.md

 - Examples: Add demo projects that have transparent background and doesn't have rectangular window frame.
 - Feature requests are welcome!

-## Highlights compared to 2.0
+## Highlights v2.1

-- Windows: Added support for the snap layouts feature introduced in Windows 11.
+- Windows: Added support for the snap layout feature introduced in Windows 11.
 - Widgets: Redesigned the public interface, the use of FramelessHelper is now more elegant.
 - Quick: Redesigned the public interface, the use of FramelessHelper is now more elegant.
 - Common: Redesigned the standard title bar interface, it's now possible to customize it from outside.
 Previously there's no standard title bar in the widgets module, it's now added and exported.